codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-4-object-everything.md

 title: An object in JavaScript
 short: Object & Everything
 description: In this tutorial, we're gonna talk about the most important type in JavaScript.
 It is Object. <br>Indeed, JavaScript treats everything as Object.
 Everything! :D <br>Let's get to know about the type.
-keywords: web development, beginner, non-coder, kei nart, free, tutorial, coding, programming, code nart, javascript, type, class, object, everything
+keywords: web development, beginner, non-coder, kei nart, free, tutorial, coding, programming, code nart, javascript, type, class, prototype, object, everything

 date: 2017-08-28 05:15:00
 ---